Node 22 – Logical Integrity: Making Sure It Actually Works

-When I talk about Module 22 – Logical Integrity: Making Sure It Actually Works, I’m talking about the point where an idea stops being theoretical and starts being usable.
-This module exists to make sure Simmes don’t just sound convincing, but actually make sense when you try to apply what they suggest.
+When I talk about Node 22 – Logical Integrity: Making Sure It Actually Works, I’m talking about the point where an idea stops being theoretical and starts being usable.
+This Node exists to make sure Simmes don’t just sound convincing, but actually make sense when you try to apply what they suggest.

 It’s the quiet difference between “that sounds right” and “that holds up.”